zlatozar/etudes/ComputerSimulation/InstructionSet.md

 |   Convert To Real Immediate                 |   IM     |  5E           |  ```FLOATI, R1 I```                 |  GLE          |

-The 20-bit two's complement integer immediate operand `I` is converted to real format and stored in register R1.
-The result is compared to zero to set the CCR.
+The 20-bit two's complement integer immediate operand `I` is converted to real format and stored in register `R1`.
+The result is compared to zero to set the `CCR`.

 ### 104. FIXR